raspiblitz/raspiblitz/README.md

 ## Assemble your RaspiBlitz

-If your RaspiBlitz is not assembled yet, put the RaspberryPi board into the case and add the display like in picture below:
+If your RaspiBlitz is not assembled yet, put the RaspberryPi board into the case.
+If you have the Geekworm Heatsink-Case - [see video on how to install](https://www.youtube.com/watch?v=2QDlbAorJKw).

+Add the display on top like in picture below:

 ![LCD](pictures/lcdassm.png)

-*Some cases from the shopping lists contain a topping for smaller displays - you can ignore that topping.*

 Connect the HDD to one of the USB ports.
 In the end your RaspiBlitz should look like this: